 - The instructions for assembly are not very clear.

 - The LCD performance display has no backlight.

 While it still requires more than 80 inches of floor space when in use, for those of you who need a water rower to be super storable, you will find this unit exactly what you’ve been looking for.
 It is one of the most space-saving water rowers you can find.

 While all of the above machines are high-quality devices that will last for years and give you a terrific workout, everyone is different and what works for one person may not work for someone else.

 I highly recommend both the Ergatta and the LIT Strength Machine, but if these two water rowers are out of your price range or you have other things to consider, you’ll be happy with any of the other water rowers in this list.

 If space is of the utmost importance, you will want to go with the Koreyosh since it folds in half for real space-saving storage.

-If you’re on a tight budget, you will want to choose the Obsidian Water Rower by Sunny Health & Fitness, or the MaxKare.
+If you’re on a tight budget and prefer a light metallic frame over wood, you will want to choose the Obsidian Water Rower by Sunny Health & Fitness.

 Regardless of which machine you choose, you are going to get a great workout, a real-life rowing experience, and a rowing machine you will enjoy for many years to come.